kanishka9r/mini-git/README.md

 ## Features

 **C++ Backend**
-- **Content-Addressed Blob Storage:** Files are stored as hashed objects inside `.vcs/objects/`, with automatic deduplication — identical content is stored only once.
+- **Content-Addressed Blob Storage:** Files are stored as hashed objects internally, with automatic deduplication — identical content is stored only once.
-- **Staging Area & Commits:** A `.vcs/index` file tracks staged files.
-Each commit records the parent hash, timestamp, message, and the complete file-to-hash mapping, persisted in `.vcs/commits/`.
+- **Staging Area & Commits:** A staging index tracks modified files.
+Each commit records the parent hash, timestamp, message, and the complete file-to-hash mapping, persisted securely.
-- **Branching & Safe Checkout:** Branches are stored as pointer files in `.vcs/refs/`.
+- **Branching & Safe Checkout:** Branches are stored as pointer files.
 Checkout restores the working directory to match the target branch's snapshot and blocks switching if there are unsaved local changes.
 - **LCS Diff Engine:** Line-level differences are calculated using a custom Longest Common Subsequence (LCS) dynamic programming algorithm, optimized with prefix/suffix pruning to reduce unnecessary comparisons.
 - **Embedded REST Server:** Uses `cpp-httplib` to serve all VCS operations as JSON endpoints and static files on port 8080, with a custom JSON parser (no external dependency).
 - **Cross-Platform & Portable:** Distributed via GitHub Actions as a single standalone executable for Windows, macOS, and Linux.
 No installation or dependencies required.